mhaack/mh-site/content/posts/2023-07-17-home-assistant-backup-to-synology-nas.md

 images:
   feature: /images/disc-backup-hero.jpg
   height: h-96
+description: Regularly backing up your Home Assistant configuration is crucial to protect your smart home deployment.
+This article explains how you can backup your Home Assistant to NAS.
 date: 2023-07-17
 ---
 Okay, I don't think I need to go into detail about why having a solid backup strategy for your [Home Assistant](https://www.home-assistant.io/) solution is important.
 So I'll write about how to set it up.
 I've wanted to set up the backup of my Home Assistant installation properly for months.
 Now that I've finally tackled this task, I thought I'd summarize the steps I took.